camilne9/election_analytics_blog/README.md

 This post explores the effects of campaign spending on advertising on the US Presidential election.
 In particular, I use historical trends in how spending differences between parties in battleground states affects the result in those states and I use that to make a prediction about the 2020 election.
 (10/11/2020)

 ## [The Ground Game](posts/ground_game.md)
-This post explores the effects of the ground game on the result of the presidential election.
+In this post consider the effects of voter turnout and voter demographics on Democratic performance in elections.
+I also revisit my model based on polls to update my prediction on the 2020 presidential election.
 (10/18/2020)